-July 4th weekend brings fireworks, also gunfire, homicides
+July Fourth weekend brings fireworks, gunfire, homicides

 PHILADELPHIA (AP) - The sound of gunfire was heard amid the sound of fireworks on the Fourth of July weekend in Philadelphia as police reported more than two dozen shootings and seven deaths.

-Gunfire claimed the lives of a 6-year-old boy and a 15-year-old youth in different parts of the city, and a number of double- and triple-shootings were reported.
+Gunfire claimed the lives of a 6-year-old and a 15-year-old in different parts of the city, and a number of double- and triple-shootings were reported.

 Police say a family member brought a 6-year-old boy to Jefferson-Torresdale Hospital on Sunday afternoon with a gunshot wound to the left side of his chest, and the child was pronounced dead minutes later.